 Electricity is wasted in so many ways in our apartments and homes.
 People often leave lights on in empty rooms and also the air-conditioning systems used are inefficient.
 These are a couple of examples of how electricity is wasted in South Africa.
-Window tinting film is a cost effective solution to this problem.
+Window tinting film is a cost-effective solution to this problem.

 The amount of energy that is required to cool down rooms or spaces that are heated by sunlight is enormous.
-On an average about one-third of about 30% of a buildings cooling load is the consequence of solar heat through the windows.
+On an average, about one-third of about 30% of a buildings cooling load is the consequence of solar heat through the windows.
 Yet this source is undermined.

 Due to the directional orientation relative to the sun, some part of buildings can be categorized as “Hot Spots” in Johannesburg, Pretoria, Durban and Western Cape which receives more heat than the other parts.
-It can create some issues for the air-conditioning system while maintaining occupant’s comfort in a facility.
+It can create some issues for the air-conditioning system while maintaining the occupant’s comfort in a facility.

 Some buildings have large glass areas which need additional cooling for maintaining comfort.
 To maintain uniform and comfortable cooling, reducing the heat gain through the windows is essential.

 How the Window Tinting Film works

 Home window tinting film focuses on blocking solar radiation.
 There are basically three components of solar radiation or solar energy.
 53 per cent of the solar spectrum is near infrared, 44 per cent is visible light and 3 per cent is ultraviolet.
 Most of the sun rays are transmitted through the glass and a very little portion is absorbed and reflected.